Dennis-Johnson/decore/README.md

 This is a PyTorch implementation of the DECORE compression algorithm.

 Milestones:
-1. Fine-tune a CNN style network on a simple dataset.
-2. Implement a wrapper over the custom structured pruning flow in PyTorch.
+1. Improve the wrapper over the custom structured pruning flow in PyTorch.
-3. Add REINFORCE based RL agents before CNN and Linear layers to decide how to prune.
+2. Add REINFORCE-based RL agents before CNN layers that dictate which channels to prune.
-4. Profit.
+3. Profit.